StevensSEC/softe.club/sec.club/src/articles/events/pimp-my-terminal.md

 <span style="background:red">TODO: Try using ColorTool</span>

-Windows terminal users can use the [ColorTool](https://github.com/Microsoft/Terminal/tree/master/src/tools/ColorTool) to make it easy to configure new color schemes.
+Windows Terminal users can use the [ColorTool](https://github.com/Microsoft/Terminal/tree/master/src/tools/ColorTool) to make it easy to configure new color schemes.

 ## Fonts